r-dbi/odbc/README.md

 Building unit tests requires [Boost.Test](http://www.boost.org/doc/libs/release/libs/test/).
 To build the tests you will also need to have either unixODBC or iODBC installed and discoverable by CMake.
 This is easy on OS X where you can use [Homebrew](http://brew.sh/) to install unixODBC with `brew install unixodbc`, or use the system provided iODBC if you have OS X 10.9 or earlier.
 Also note that you can install Boost via Homebrew as well, which is super convenient!

 The unit tests attempt to connect to a [SQLite](https://www.sqlite.org/) database, so you will have to have that and a SQLite ODBC driver installed.
-At the time of this writing, there happens to be a nice [SQLite ODBC driver](http://www.ch-werner.de/sqliteodbc/) available from Christian Werner's website.
-The tests expect to find a data source named `sqlite`.
+At the time of this writing, there happens to be a nice [SQLite ODBC driver](http://www.ch-werner.de/sqliteodbc/) available from Christian Werner's website, also available via Homebrew as `sqliteobdc`!
+The tests expect to find a data source named `sqlite` on *nix systems and `SQLite3 ODBC Driver` on Windows systems.
 For example, your `odbcinst.ini` file on OS X will have a section like the following.

 ```
 [sqlite]
-Description             = SQLite ODBC
+Description             = SQLite3 ODBC Driver
 Driver                  = /usr/lib/libsqlite3odbc-0.93.dylib
 Setup                   = /usr/lib/libsqlite3odbc-0.93.dylib
 Threading               = 2